Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-6. Even in the first case, we may get runtime exception if sufficient heap memory not available.
+6. Even *in the first case*, we *may get runtime exception if sufficient heap memory not available*.
 ### 2-Dimensional Array Creation
-* In java, 2-D array not implemented by using matrix style.
-Sun people followed array of arrays approach for multi-dimensional array creation.
+* In java, *2-D array not implemented* by *using matrix style*. *Sun people* followed *array of arrays approach for multi-dimensional array creation*.
-* The main advantage of this approach is memory utilization will be improved.
+* The *main advantage* of this approach is *memory utilization will be improved*.
 **Ex1: Memory Structure and Corresponding Java Code**
 ```java
 public class Temp {